heremaps/here-android-sdk-examples/README.md

 8. Replace the instances of the `{YOUR_LABEL_NAME}` placeholders in the example's `AndroidManifest.xml` with your own custom values.
 Do not reuse HERE Mobile SDK defaults.

-9. Launch [Android Studio](https://developer.android.com/studio/) and import the example's `build.gradle` file..
+9. Launch [Android Studio](https://developer.android.com/studio/) and import the example's `build.gradle` file.

 10. Run the app.